wilmix8/JAVA73.0/README.md

 But  MachineLearning with    Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 1.

-For  webapplication/Remotewebapplication  with  Java7.0  is  used  with  GoogleCharts GUI.
+For  webapplication/Remotewebapplication  with  Java7.0  is  used  with  GoogleCharts GUI,Fusion chart,Apex plot.